UFBA Service Honours

 - 3.1.1.
 Present or be granted leave (pursuant to Regulation 3.2) for at least sixty seven percent (67%) of the Fire Brigade Members’ Musters; and

 - 3.1.2.
 Present for a minimum of twenty-five percent (25%) of all Fire Brigade Members’ Musters.

 A muster is defined as each time a brigade assembles for training and/or a meeting.
 The UFBA service honours system is based on attendance at musters – a member is present, on leave or absent.

-If, for example, a brigade meets weekly 45 times a year, attendance is calculated as 67% of 45 = 30.
+- If a Brigade meets weekly 45 times a year, attendance is calculated as 67% of 45 = 30.
 So, to qualify for a year’s service a member must attend 30 musters.

 UFBA service records will show when someone is due an honour and what that honour is.
 You can ask UFBA staff to send records for an individual or the whole brigade.

 There is a process for confirming unrecorded service, but this can take time.
 It might involve, for example, filling in a Statutory_Declaration_Applicant.pdf Statutory_Declaration_Others_in_Support or photographing a certificate or medal.